destroyer796/3DWelder/JOURNAL.md

 Render

-## July 28th: Added pullup resistors to I2C(oops) (0.5 hour)
+## July 28th: Added pullup resistors to I2C(oops), found Amazon links for faster shipping and updated BOM file with these new links, ordered everything.
+(3 hours)
-I realized that I forgot to add pullup resistors to the I2C on the pcb, so just went in and added that.
-I also updated the pictures.files in here and redid the gerber.
+I realized I forgot to add pullup resistors to the I2C pins, so I went in and did that.
+I also updated the pictures and files with these corrections.
+I also had to find Amazon links for a lot of the parts to get faster shipping, and updated the BOM file accordingly.
+I finally ordered everything and did all the stuff associated with that.

 <img src="https://github.com/destroyer796/3DWelder/blob/main/Images/3DWelderSchematicNew.PNG">
 <img src="https://github.com/destroyer796/3DWelder/blob/main/Images/3DWelderPCBNew.PNG">